Eleutherodactylus goini

-Eleutherodactylus goini is a species of frog in the family Eleutherodactylidae endemic to Cuba.
+Eleutherodactylus goini, also known commonly as the Guaniguanico yellow-mottled frog, is a species of frog in the family Eleutherodactylidae.
+The species is endemic to Cuba.

+Etymology

+The specific name, goini, is in honor of American herpetologist Coleman Jett Goin.

+Habitat

-Its natural habitats are subtropical or tropical moist lowland forest and rocky areas.
-It is threatened by habitat loss.
+The natural habitats of Eleutherodactylus goini are subtropical or tropical moist lowland forest and rocky areas.

+Conservation status

+Eleutherodactylus goini is threatened by habitat loss.